anyscale/madewithml.github.io/docs/courses/mlops/feature-store.md

 ## Intuition

 Let's motivate the need for a feature store by chronologically looking at what challenges developers face in their current workflows.
+Suppose we had a task where we needed to predict something for an entity (ex. user) using their features.

+!!! warning "Don't over-engineer it"
+    Not all ML tasks will require a feature store.
+The real utility shines when we need to have up-to-date features for an entity that we continually generate predictions for.

 1. **Isolation**: feature development in isolation (for each unique ML application) can lead to duplication of efforts (setting up ingestion pipelines, feature engineering, etc.).
     - `#!js Solution`: create a central feature repository where the entire team contributes maintained features that anyone can use for any application.